 - Right-click anywhere on the map.
 Click “Add your business.”

-- Click the Menu in the top left corner and then click “Add your business.”
+- Click the Menu in the top left corner and tap “Add your business.”

 - Follow the instructions to set up your Google Business Profile.

-If your business is already listed, you can simply claim it by following these steps:
+If your business is already listed, you can claim it by following these steps:

 - Go to Google Maps and enter your business name in the search bar.